It's a good day to be an Schlumberger Limited (SLB) shareholder - The Dwinnex

-As of close of business last night, Schlumberger Limited’s stock clocked out at $49.83, up 0.91% from its previous closing price of $49.38.
-In other words, the price has increased by $+0.45 from its previous closing price.
-On the day, 7446996 shares were traded.
-SLB stock price reached its highest trading level at $50.54 during the session, while it also had its lowest trading level at $49.42.
+In the latest session, Schlumberger Limited (NYSE: SLB) closed at $52.99 up 3.11% from its previous closing price of $51.39.
+In other words, the price has increased by $+1.60 from its previous closing price.
+On the day, 8073635 shares were traded.
+SLB stock price reached its highest trading level at $53.00 during the session, while it also had its lowest trading level at $51.38.

 5 Undervalued Stocks For 2023